 Most gardeners understand that mulch helps plants flourish.
 But simply dumping bags of bark chips over your petunias might cause more harm than good.
 To get the most out of mulch, follow these tips on how to mulch your landscape beds the right way—depending on the season and type of garden—so your plants will stay happy and growing.

-Because mulch helps maintain soil temperature, let the ground warm up before mulching new transplants and seedlings in the spring—mulch too early and the soil will stay cold longer and that could kill the roots, according to David J. Williams, Department of Natural Resources and Environmental Sciences, University of Illinois Cooperative Extension.
+Because mulch helps maintain soil temperature, let the ground warm up before mulching new transplants and seedlings in the spring—mulch too early and the soil will stay cold longer and that could kill the roots, according to David J. Williams, of the University of Illinois Cooperative Extension.